zacbraddy/Vimspirational/README.md

 1. Install [vim-plug](https://github.com/junegunn/vim-plug#installation), you only need to put the `.vim` file in the autoload folder of your `$HOME/.vim` folder, dead simple
 1. Open up vim and use the command `:PI` to install all the plugins probably best to restart VIM after that just to be sure
 1. Add my little git alias scripts to your global git config. `edit-unmerged` opens all unmerged changes in vim, helpful for when you have merge conflicts and you want to open them all to edit them. `add-unmerged` adds all the unmerged files to the staged changes for after you've done the merge. `prune-branches` deletes all local branches that no longer have a remote on the server. `prune-branches-force` does the same thing but deletes the branch even if it has unpushed changes, be careful with that second one!
-1. Install npm packages globally with `npm i flow prettier cowsay lolcatjs -g`
+1. Install npm packages globally with `npm i flow prettier cowsay lolcatjs grecent -g`

 ## Plugins I'm using